WillDelano/Titanic2.0/README.md

 Javadoc allows you to turn comments into a searchable html site with all our classes and functions.
-To create the documentation, copy the path of the documentation folder in our project (you can use just the name if you're in the folder that contains it) and make sure all your comments are correctly formated as shown below.
+To create the documentation, copy the path of the documentation folder in our project (you can use just the name if you're in the folder that contains it on your console) and make sure all your comments are correctly formated as shown below.
 In your console, navigate to the file you want documentation for and type `javadoc -d /path/to/output/directory *.java`.
-You have a couple options for that last parameter, but it's recommended you update documentation for all our files (everything in the java) folder instead of just individual ones, in order to prevent you from missing anything.
+You have a couple options for that last parameter, but it's recommended you update documentation for all our files (everything in the java) instead of just individual ones, in order to prevent you from missing anything.

-*Here is an example on my mac using a file path for the source .java's:*
+*Here is an example on my mac using a file path for the source:*
 `javadoc -d documentation java/com/core/*.java`

 ### Viewing documentation